Did you notice this you finished a chat or call and thinking, Like “Maybe I spoke too much?’ or “Why I couldn’t stay quiet?” you are not alone.

 5. Watch the Listener’s Reactions :

 This is important to notice if the listener feels like distracted, bored or uncomfortable in conversation with you.
-Their body language gives hint when you may need to stop or continue.

 Daily Habits to Reduce Over-Talking